 Apple AirTags: Release date

-In a research note (via 9to5Mac), analyst Ming-Chi Kuo said he expects Apple's partners to ramp up production of the trackers in the second or third quarter of 2020.
-We're expecting them to launch at Apple's September 2020 launch alongside the iPhone 12.
+In a research note (via 9to5Mac), analyst Ming-Chi Kuo said he expects Apple's partners to ramp up production of the trackers in the second or third quarter of 2020, and Nikkei Asian Review claimed at the beginning of September 2020 that production had started.

 Apple AirTags: Design